DirtBagXon/hypseus_singe_data/00-singe2/README.md

 ## Singe 2 games (New Style _SBC_ Minimal Overlay)

-If the game has sprites to accommodate the Minimal Overlay, in the `Overlay/Minimal` folder, it will normally contain the header line:
+If the game has sprites to accommodate the Minimal Overlay, in the `Overlay/Minimal` folder, an extra option will appear in the _Service Menu_:

-    dip_MinimalOverlay = 0

-This will be within the main `<game>.singe` file.
-Change this value to `1` to enable the Minimal Overlay.
+_Overlay Resolution_: `Minimal`

+Enable this option, then `exit` the _Service Menu_.

+On SBC's the following header should be enabled to start the game in the correct mode:

+    dip_MinimalOverlay = 1 -- Enable the Minimal Overlay on startup (SBC's)

 **_Note:_** SBC's may also require the video resolution to be downscaled with: